CodeConfidant/randstr-random/README.md

     A Small Python module for generating strings with random characters built on top of the random module.

-    Make sure to have the latest version of Python 3 installed although this should work with previous Python 3 versions.
+    Make sure to have the latest version of Python 3 installed although this should work with previous versions.
     Pip and git also need to be installed for module installation with command line.

     To install/update the module with pip enter command in terminal: